nelsontky/let-it-go/README.md

 Milestone 3 was one hell of a ride.
 The move fast and break things mindset we had in the earlier milestones came back to bite us hard as some deep rooted issues that we waved away back then surfaced. :grin: Here are some issues that actually came back and bit us.

 1. Keys and security
-   * Api key management and database security was always this niggling thought in our minds.
+   * Api key management and database security was always this nagging thought in our minds.
      * However, we dispelled all such thoughts in the earlier milestones as we were adopting a move fast and break things stance and why let boring concepts like key security and database rules slow us down?
    * For some reason, a few days after milestone 2, I decided to rename our Firebase Admin SDK private key.
 This led to me accidentally pushing our private keys to this very public repo (I did not update the `.gitignore` file, nor did I check the committed files before pushing :new_moon_with_face:), which led to this very scary email from Google:
      <br />